Code-Institute-Submissions/comics/README.md

 There is a submit button on the bottom of the page, which allows the user to send their message after completing the form.
-If any of the above inputs are empty, after clicking submit, the message will not be sent, and the user is notified of the required information that was not input.
+If any of the above inputs are empty, after clicking submit, the message will not be sent, and the user is notified of the required information that was missing.

 #### Register Page